Tanq16/blog_site/_posts/homelab/2022-04-24-homelab-plex.md

   alt: HomeLab Artwork
 ---

-**Note:** Jellyfin is a pretty similar option with an easier setup and one that I switched over to from Plex.
-Check out [my guide](https://blog.tanishq.page/posts/homelab-jellyfin/).
+>**Note:** Jellyfin is a pretty similar option with an easier setup and more reliable execution.
+It's the one I switched over to from Plex.
+Check out [my guide](https://tanishq.page/blog/posts/homelab-jellyfin/).
+{: prompt-tip }

 ## Deployment